athena-oss/athena/docs/api/cli-functions-host.md

 ### <a name="athenadockerstopcontainer"></a>`athena.docker.stop_container`

-This function stops a docker container with the given name if running.
+This function stops a docker container with the given name if running or the current container f container name is not specified.
 In any case (running or already stopped) the containers with the given name will be removed including associated volumes.

-**USAGE:**  `athena.docker.stop_container <container name>`
+**USAGE:**  `athena.docker.stop_container [container name]`

 **RETURN:** `--`